hsbc/bqtools/README.md

 Plus a set of common functions to ease writing biq query python code

 Goals
-* Simplify hadling and move between big query stryuctured data and json data
+* Simplify handling and move between big query stryuctured data and json data
-* Allow you to create big query table schemas from json structures
+* Allow you to create big query table schemas from json structures (as resource or schema objects) uses reflection of types
 * Provides easy generation of views for day partitioned tabled
   * head - latest data
+  * diff views for time snap shots of data i.e. each day partition has current view of data
 * Calculate valid json structures from representative json data that can be used as basis of big query schemas
 * Clean json data such that it can be loaded into big query
   * Replace bare lists with dictionaries